kyma-project/istio/docs/technical-design.md

 ![Istio Installation Reconciliation](./istio-installation-reconciliation.svg)

 ### Istio upgrade version checking
-Istio upgrade allows updates of only one minor version (1.2.3 -> 1.3.0), reconciliation will fail if minor version difference is higher than 1 (1.2.3 -> 1.4.0).
+You can upgrade Istio only by one minor version (1.2.3 -> 1.3.0).
+Reconciliation fails if the difference between current and target minor versions is greater than one (1.2.3 -> 1.4.0).
 Upgrade of one major version will fail (1.2.3 -> 2.0.0), as well as any kind of downgrade (1.2.3 -> 1.2.2).

 ### Reconciliation of Istio